A bone lesion biopsy is the removal of a piece of bone or bone marrow for examination.

-The most common reasons for bone lesion biopsy are to tell the difference between cancerous and noncancerous bone tumors and to identify other bone problem.
+The most common reasons for bone lesion biopsy are to tell the difference between cancerous and noncancerous bone tumors and to identify other bone problems.
 It may be performed on people with bone pain and tenderness, particularly if x-ray, CT scan, or other testing reveals a problem.

 Normal bone appears as two types: compact and cancellous.

-Benign bone tumors include:
+Benign (noncancerous) bone tumors include:

 Cancerous tumors include: